azavea/open-data-standards/README.md

 The criteria used to select the standards includes the following:

 *   *Location-based* - We will focus on standards that have a location component
-*   *Published standard* – There is documentation for the specification
+*   *Published standard* – Documentation for the specification has been published and is available online
 *   *Machine-readable* - Based on JSON, CSV, XML or similar structure
-*   *Adoption and use* - Adopted by at least one major US city or heavily used by an aggregator of municipal data
+*   *Adoption* - Adopted by at least one large city or heavily used by an aggregator of civic data